canonical/vanilla-framework/templates/docs/base/separators.md

 Add the `is-muted` class to an `<hr />` to make the horizontal rule lighter in colour.
 This can be useful when trying to create a more subtle partitioning within a section within a container, or between standard horizontal rules.

+By default, all horizontal rules should be muted.
+The regular, non-muted variant is only used at the top of content sections, above headings.

 <div class="embedded-example"><a href="/docs/examples/base/hr/muted/" class="js-example">
 View example of the muted horizontal line